soreko/GooglePlayScraper/README.md

 2. The ProcessPool is initialized to number of cores size, it can be increased in order to use more CPU.
 3. In real world I would use a permenent Queue (saves data to disk), to support crash recovering - lost data.
 4. In real world I would use a permenent Cache (like redis), to support crash recovering - all cache flushed.
-5. I used dependency inversion as match as I can to ease the testing.